benradstone/wandisco-documentation/docs/style-guide.md

 For page titles and sidebar/ToC, use capital letters at the start of significant words.
 Prepositions such as 'of' and 'from' should be in lower case unless they begin the title.

 Title/sidebar examples:
-- Installation of WANdisco Fusion in Docker
+- Installation of LiveData Plane in Docker
 - Create a Rule

 For headers, capitalization rules are standard English.

 Header examples:
-- Live Hive activation
+- Hive Plugin activation
 - Integrate LiveAnalytics with your Databricks cluster

 Follow the style of existing quickstarts when deciding on subheadings.